kroshu/kuka_robot_descriptions/README.md

-# kuka_simulators
+# kuka_robot_descriptions

-This package contains resources that helps offline experiment of KUKA robots.
+This package contains resources that can be used with real KUKA robots as well as with simulations.

 Github CI
 ------------